The Almost Girlfriend

 A debut fiction novel by Adele Barlow

 Adele Barlow is the author of Finding Fulfilling Work, Leaving Law: How Others Did It & How You Can Too, and 8 Ways to Escape the MBA Debate.
-Her books explore the future of work for millennials based on her experiences building career change platform Escape the City, where she spearheaded The Escape School.
+Her books explore the future of work for millennials based on her experiences helping to build career change platform Escape the City, where she spearheaded The Escape School.
 She has written for the Huffington Post, Real Business and City A.M. and now leads communications for Makers, a coding training provider helping to make the tech industry more inclusive.
 She created the UK's first Women in Software Power List in partnership with ComputerWeekly.
 Before moving to London, she grew up in Hong Kong, Malaysia, New Zealand, and Australia.